 In September 2013, NIAID/HHS contracted with us for the development of BCX4430 as a treatment for Marburg virus disease.
-NIAID/HHS, part of the National Institutes of Health, awarded us a contract for up to \$22.0 million, if all contract options are exercised.
-The goals of this contract are to file IND applications for i.v. and i.m. administration of BCX4430 for the treatment of Marburg virus disease and to conduct an initial Phase 1 human clinical trial, As of June 30, 2014, a total of \$9.4 million of contract options has been awarded under this contract.
+NIAID/HHS, part of the National Institutes of Health, awarded us a contract for up to \$22.0 million.
+Since the initial award, NIAID/HHS expanded the scope of work to include the development of BCX4430 as a potential treatment for Ebola virus disease, increased the available funding under the contract, including an additional \$6.7 million awarded in August, September and October 2014.
+To date, the total value of the contract is \$28.7 million, if all contract options are exercised.
+The goals of this contract are to file IND applications for i.v. and i.m. administration of BCX4430 for the treatment of Marburg and Ebola virus disease and to conduct an initial Phase 1 human clinical trial.
+A total of \$22.3 million of contract options has been awarded under this contract.